 The region is well-known for its incredible natural beauty and as the home of Switzerland's smallest language group, Romansh.
 Only 60,000 people speak this language, yet it is an official national language.
 Another population we found here was that of marmots, wonderful alpine mammals who never fail to bring a smile to your face.

 The route consists of two loops to the north and south of the Inn River, which rises in the Engadin valley before flowing into the Danube 500 kilometres (300 mi) later in Passau.
-The starting point and destination of the route is in Zernez.
+The starting point of the route is in Zernez.
 Known as the gateway to the Swiss National Park, Zernez has good transport connections and offers everything you could wish for before and after such an adventure, from a lovely campsite to a delicious pizzeria.

 On the routes, you’ll experience the region’s fascinating nature, marvel at impressive mountains and rock formations, sweat on challenging climbs and enjoy flowing single track that’ll put a grin on your face for days.